 \subsection{New nonlinear terms}

 Comparing \eqref{eq1-24-dec-2023} with the standard Einstein-Klein-Gordon system written in harmonic gauge:

 with

 We observe that there are some newly appearing nonlinear terms, which concerning the interaction $\Gbb_{\alpha\beta}$ of the effective curvature field $\phi$ on the metric component $g$, and the modification on the mass-metric coupling term $\Mbb_{\alpha\beta}$.
 These terms are quadratic with respect to the Klein-Gordon components ($\phi,\psi$), thus their contributions are integrable when we do energy estimates.
 However, when we do pointwise estimates on $u$ via fundamental solution, in order to obtain $t^{-1}$ decay rate, we need to bound these terms in a more precise way.
 To cope with this, we need the decay estimate based on integration along rays on two Klein-Gordon components, which is also similar to what we have done for the Einstein-Klein-Gordon system.
-The only thing one need to take care is that, for the effective curvature field, we need to be precise on the dependence of the estimates on the coefficient $\coeffi$.
+Importantly, for the effective curvature field we need to be precise about the dependency of the estimates upon the coefficient $\coeffi$.
 However, thanks to the structure of $\Gbb_{\kappa}, \Mbb_{\kappa}$ and the right-hand side of the equation of $\psi$ where $\coeffi$ is involved in with the right power at each place, it is possible to establish estimates which are uniform with respect to $\coeffi$.

-In the rest of this section, we will only give a sketch of the proof by presenting the estimates on the newly appeared terms.
+In the remaining of this section, we sketch of the proof by presenting the estimates associated with comparatively newly terms.